Pokémon Go: Entei Raid Guide

 What are the best counters for Entei in Pokémon Go?

 As a pure Fire type with all but one Fire type move, the Steel type Iron Head being the only exception, Entei wasn't tough to counter before the introduction of Mega Evolution.
-It takes double damage from Water, Rock, and Ground types.
+It takes increased damage from Water, Rock, and Ground types.
 Most Water and Rock types will also be resistant to its Fire type moves.

-If at all possible, you want to bring Mega Blastoise to this Legendary Raid.
+If at all possible, you want to bring Mega Blastoise to this raid.
 This pure Water type takes reduced damage from all of Entei's moves, while boosting other Water types on the field.
 If it is safe to coordinate with your fellow Raiders, bringing as many Water types as possible will make sure that Entei drops quick.
 Whether Mega, Shadow, or even just a standard Blastoise, you'll want Water Gun and Hydro Cannon for this fight.

 If you can't bring Mega Blastoise to this Raid, Mega Gyarados is your next best bet.
 As a Water and Dark type, it also takes reduced damage from all of Entei's moves and will boost other Water types on the field, so if it's safe to do so, coordinate with the rest of your Raid party.
 Waterfall and Hydro Pump are the moves you'll want your Gyarados to know going up against Entei.

 For a Rock based offensive, you're going to want Mega Aerodactyl to lead your party.
 This Rock and Flying type resists Entei's Fire type moves, but will take increased damage from its Steel type attack.
 If it is safe to do so, you'll want to coordinate with the rest of your raid party to make the most of its Rock type Mega Boost.
 Rock Throw and Rock Slide is the moveset you'll want your Mega Aerodactyl to know for this battle.